sigma-epsilon/sigmaepsilon.mesh/README.md

 ## Documentation

 The [documentation](https://sigmaepsilonmesh.readthedocs.io/en/latest/) is built with [Sphinx](https://www.sphinx-doc.org/en/master/) using the [PyData Sphinx Theme](https://pydata-sphinx-theme.readthedocs.io/en/stable/index.html) and hosted on [ReadTheDocs](https://readthedocs.org/).
-Check it out for the user guide, an ever growing set examples, and API Reference.
+Check it out for the user guide, an ever growing set of examples, and API Reference.

 ## Installation